DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - note: requiring users to enter a password and a PIN is NOT multifactor (both are something you know)
         - Type 1 + Type 2 + Type 3: A user needs to enter a password (🛎️Type 1 something you know ✏️), use a smart card (🛎️Type 2 something you have ✏️), and undergo a retina scan (🛎️Type 3 something you are ✏️). 🛎️Somehwere you are: A callback to a landline phone number is an example of a "somewhere you are" factor because of the fixed physical location of a wired phone.
         - Yubikeys, Titan Security Keys, and similar devices are examples of tokens i.e Type 2
         - **🔔Smart cards** are credit card-sized devices that contain a microprocessor.
-A smart card typically contains an 📝encrypted private key issued through a Public Key Infrastructure (PKI) system that the authenticating environment trusts.
+A smart card typically contains an 📝encrypted private key issued through a 📝Public Key Infrastructure (PKI) system that the authenticating environment trusts.
 When the smart card is inserted into a reader, the user must enter a Personal Identification Number (PIN) before the smart card releases the private key.
 Smart cards can be programmed to wipe themselves if a PIN is entered incorrectly too many times.
         - **🔔Synchronous** soft tokens, such as Google Authenticator, use a time-based algorithm that generates a constantly changing series of codes.
 A synchronous token generates and displays onetime passwords e.g every 60 seconds, that are synchronized with an authentication server.
 They usually use time as a key element in the process of generating the one-time password.
 This requires the token and the server to maintain an accurate time.
 Tokens often provide multi-factor authentication.
 A synchronous token is 🚫not protected with encryption, and anyone with physical access to the token can view the PIN.
         - **🔔Asynchronous** tokens typically require a 📝challenge to be entered on the token to allow it to calculate a response, which the server compares to the response it expects.
 An asynchronous token uses a challenge-­response process to generate the onetime password.
 Asynchronous tokens also generate passwords, but they use a challenge-response process.
 The server the user is trying to access will send a number, or challenge, that is entered into the asynchronous token.
 The token uses that number to generate the response.
         - **🔔RFID badge** (Radio Frequency Identification) refers to a physical access control device that uses radio waves to transmit a unique identifier from the badge to a nearby RFID reader.
 This technology is commonly used for authentication and access control in physical security systems, such as securing buildings or restricted areas.
 Passive RFID badges can be vulnerable to cloning if not properly secured.
 Attackers can capture the radio signal and clone the badge.
 Also it is vulnerable to Eavesdropping because an attacker could intercept the communication between the RFID badge and the reader if encryption is not used.